suxuekun/libpyiotcloud/README.md

        A. register_device API returns a unique ca-signed X509 certificate + private key.
        B. the generated certificates will be used by the MCU to connect to the MQTT broker.
     5. Device examples
-       A. FT900 MCU device using MQTT client
+       A. FT900 MCU device using LWIP-MQTT client
        B. Device simulator using Paho-MQTT client
        C. Device simulator using Pika-AMQP client